hsengiviaJ/hsengiviaJ/README.md

 - 👋 Hi, I’m @hsengiviaJ
 - 🔥 I'm a student aspiring to be a software developer
-- 👀 I’m interested in open source software.
+- 👀 I’m interested in open source software, cloud computing and services, Quantum Computaion and Cybersecurity!
-- 🌱 I’m currently learning c++ (programming language) and DSA.
-- 💞️ I’m looking to collaborate on fun hobby projects!
+- 💞️ I’m looking to collaborate on fun projects!

 <!---
 hsengiviaJ/hsengiviaJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.